"... allowing everyone access to what they need from our site in a format that works for them."

 - Before publishing a page, users at all levels are asked to check pages for compliance as they are published using tools within the CMS.
 The CMS provides an accessibility checker that compares each page against requirements set by WCAG 2.0 A/AA for accessibility.
 To further insure that our content is accessible, the Web Services Team has initiated a program to review existing pages within college and departmental sites to check for accessibility errors and make corrections where needed.

-- In addition, we check new PDFs when they are added to the site for accessibility and have instructed departments to check their PDFs using tools provided in Adobe Acrobat Pro and to make necessary modifications prior to uploading files to their departmental sites.
+- In addition, we check new PDFs for accessibility when they are added to the site and have instructed departments to check their PDFs using tools provided in Adobe Acrobat Pro and to make necessary modifications prior to uploading files to their departmental sites.

 - USA has also begun utilizing Siteimprove to check the site for accessibility errors.
 This review also points out compliance issues related to future enhanced regulations for accessibility.
 (Note: We have not begun making code changes associated with these.)

-- We have implemented Usablenet Assistive to provide text-only versions of pages throughout the www.southalabama.edu site.
+- We have implemented Usablenet Assistive technology to provide text-only versions of pages throughout the www.southalabama.edu site.
 Each webpage has a text only link embedded in the header of the page as the first link option read by a screen reader.
 Using that link, the reader is directed to the text-only version of the page which is formatted for easier access to the page contents and its navigation.
 For users not employing a screen reader, the text only version of a page can be viewed by clicking the "text only" link provided under USA Resources in the page footer.

 - In addition to the implementation of these technology tools, we are physically checking our content for ease of use.
 In cooperation with Student Disabilities Services and Alabama School for Deaf and Blind, we have spot checked pages to verify proper access to page content and links for screen readers.